 Canadian Journal Of Native Studies

 The Canadian Journal of Native Studies is a highly recognized journal in the field of Native Studies.
-It began as a publication of the Society for the Advancement of Native Studies which is no longer in operation and whose found; Sam Corrigan; was the Chief Editor from 1981-2008. it comes out on a bi-annual basis, and publishes original research which is refereed by peer review.
+The CJNS was founded by Dr. Samuel Corrigan, Professor at Brandon University, who served as Chief Editor from 1981 – 2008.
+It was originally published by the Society for the Advancement of Native Studies.
+It comes out on a bi-annual basis, and publishes original research which is peer reviewed.

 A good measure of the journal’s influence is the vast number of sources which index the title.
 These include: America: History and Life, Anthropological Index, Bibliography of Natives of North America; CPIQ: Canadian Periodical Index, Indigenous Studies Portal, First Nations Periodical Index, Historical Abstracts, and MLA International Bibliography.